 The program is designed specifically for adults looking for retirement alternatives to the world of work or active day programming.
 The program design helps seniors age in place and continue to live in community housing.
 Hope’s Senior Services program is licensed through Community Care Licensing.

 The Senior Program provides participants the opportunity to interact, socialize and enjoy educational and recreational activities within their communities.

-- Community outings to movies, museums, and lunch at local restaurants
+- Community Outings including typical experiences such as movies, museums, and lunch at local restaurants

 - Direct case management and assessments